A Correspondence-Driven Approach for Bilevel Decision-making with Nonconvex Lower-Level Problems: Detailed proof

 Note that for a symmetric matrix, the singular values are precisely the absolute values of its eigenvalues.
 Hence, in the original coordinate system we still have the bound

 We next study the relationship between $A(x)$ and the distance from $x$ to $\proj_x(\Gamma\cap W)$.
 Consider the following mapping

 The Jacobian of this mapping at $x=0$ is

 which is invertible.
 By the inverse function theorem, this mapping defines a local coordinate transformation, and is therefore bi-Lipschitz.
-Without loss of generality, we may assume this holds in $W$.
-In the new coordinate system, the set $\proj_x(\Gamma\cap W)$ corresponds exactly to the set of points where $x_1'=0$.
-A point $(x_1,...,x_n)$ in the original coordinates maps to $(x_1',...,x_n')$ in the new coordinates, where $x_1'=A(x)$.
-Since the transformation is bi-Lipschitz, the distance from $(x_1,...,x_n)$ to $\proj_x(\Gamma\cap W)$ in the original coordinates is upper bounded by $L|A(x)|$ for some constant $L>0$.
+By shrinking $W$ if necessary, we may assume that the mapping is bi-Lipschitz on the entire set $W$.
+In the new coordinate system, the set $\proj_x(\Gamma\cap W)$ corresponds exactly to the hyperplane $x_1'=0$.
+Consequently, the distance from a point $x'$ to this set is simply $|x_1'| = |A(x)|$.
+Invoking the bi-Lipschitz property, the distance in the original coordinates is bounded by $\mathrm{dist}(x, \text{Proj}_x(\Gamma\cap W)) \le L|A(x)|$ for some constant $L>0$.
 Combining with \eqref{eq:hessianbound3}, we obtain that there exists two constants $C_1$ and $C_2$ such that the following holds for any stationary point $(x,y)$ in $W$

 \end{proof}

 \textbf{Detailed proof of Theorem~\ref{thm:globalversionmainthm}:} In what follows, all gradient norms and stationary points refer to those of $g$ with respect to the $y$ variables.
 Throughout, subscripts of $x$ and $y$ denote coordinate indices.\\